mdsaif0405/Chathub./README.md

 -   Friend list: Users can add friends to their list, view their status and initiate a conversation with them.

 -   Blocking: Users can block unwanted users and prevent them from messaging them.

+-   Manage Profile: Users can edit their profile information such as their name, profile picture, and bio.

+-   View Profile: Users can view other users' profiles to get more information about them.

+-   Password Reset: Users can reset their password if they forget it.

--   Admin module: The application includes an admin module that allows the admin to manage users, groups, and conversations.
+-   Admin module: The application includes an admin module that allows the admin to manage users, groups, conversations, and other site settings.

 ## Getting Started